Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Mostly view-less hiking for the first 90 minutes

-I would agree that the first 5 km of hiking to Rockbound Lake isn’t very interesting.
+I would agree that the first 5 km on the hike to Rockbound Lake isn’t very interesting.
 It’s steep (you gain 518 m) with occasional peek-a-boo views but not much else.

 We did see a couple of ptarmigans – perhaps one of the stupidest birds out there as you almost step on them before they take off.
 However, they did provide a welcome distraction.